Harish-2502/CCC-Team-72/frontend/README.md

 ## Overview

-This notebook explores the correlation between rental affordability and population changes in Melbourne, particularly analyzing the effects of the COVID-19 pandemic on rental markets.
-Through statistical analysis and data visualization, this study aims to provide insights that can assist policymakers and urban planners in understanding housing affordability dynamics.
+This analysis explores the relationship between the population of Melbourne and the rental affordability index over the years 2011 to 2021.
+Additionally, it examines the impact of the COVID-19 pandemic on the rental affordability index in Melbourne.

 ## Objectives